Getting to Know the DMV: The Wharf

 Fat Fish

-The multicultural restaurant has a strong commitment to serving dishes with locally sourced ingredients.
-Their menu consists largely of raw seafood and plants.
-Fat Fish offers poke bowls, sushi style hand rolls and vegan soft serve with seasonally rotating flavors.
+Brightly decorated and committed to locally sourced ingredients, Fat Fish focuses on raw seafood and plant-forward dishes.
+The menu includes poke bowls, sushi-style hand rolls and vegan soft-serve with seasonally rotating flavors.
 Entrée prices start at $16.

 Boardwalk Bar and Arcade

-The menu features classic boardwalk favorites like homemade corn dogs and hot dogs, thin-crust pizzas, fish tacos, and club sandwiches.
-Boardwalk offers great happy hour prices and regularly priced meals start at around $12.
+This waterfront, beach-themed restaurant offers a mix of vintage and modern arcade games, including basketball, pinball, table football and Skee-Ball.
+The menu features boardwalk favorites such as homemade corn dogs, hot dogs, thin-crust pizzas, fish tacos and club sandwiches.
+Happy hour deals are available, and regularly priced meals start at about $12.